 We will not disclose your personal information to an overseas recipient unless one of the following applies:

-the overseas recipient has been required to contractually comply with the APPs (this would apply, for example, to ACARA’s contractors located overseas)
+- the overseas recipient is required by contract to comply with the APPs (this would apply, for example, to ACARA’s contractors located overseas);

 It is not practicable for us to list every country to which we may provide personal information, as this will vary depending on the circumstances.
-You may contact us to find out: whether we hold your personal information; whether we disclose this personal information overseas; and if so, which countries your personal information has been given to.
+You may contact us to find out: whether we hold your personal information; whether we disclose this personal information overseas; and if so, in which countries your personal information has been provided.

 You can access the personal information that we hold about you, and you can ask us to correct the personal information we hold about you.

 If you request access to the personal information we hold about you, or request that we change your personal information, we will allow access or make the changes unless we consider that there is a sound reason under the Privacy Act, Freedom of Information Act 1982 (Cth) or other relevant law to withhold the information, or not make the changes.